raspberrypilearning/cyoa-web/en/step_4.md

 --- /task ---

 --- task ---
-Now that you have rules for all the tags you've used, you can start adding the declarations that will create your styling.
+Now that you have set up rules for all the tags you've used in your website, you can start adding the declarations that will create your styling.

-Go back over your previous projects to find some of the declarations you used previously.
-You can find a full list of CSS colours [here](https://www.w3schools.com/cssref/css_colors.asp).
+Go back over your [previous projects](https://learning-admin.raspberrypi.org/en/projects/edit-the-web) to remind yourself of some of the declarations used in CSS rules.

+You can find a full list of CSS colours [here](https://www.w3schools.com/cssref/css_colors.asp) to help make it funky!

 --- /task ---

 --- task ---

-Step content...

 --- /task ---